marchoeppner/gmo-check/docs/installation.md

 nextflow run marchoeppner/gmo-check -profile standard,singularity --run_name build_refs --outdir /path/to/references
 ```

-If you do not singularity on your system, you can also specify docker, podman or conda for software provisioning - see the [usage information](usage.md).
+If you do not have singularity on your system, you can also specify docker, podman or conda for software provisioning - see the [usage information](usage.md).

 The path specified with `--outdir` can then be given to the pipeline during normal execution as `--reference_base`.